 Looking back over my list, I’m struck by how much travel has changed since the road trips of my youth!
 I do realize that these are truly convenience items and that we’re blessed to worry about things like which movie to watch first.

 There are also some true essential items that we keep stocked in our car at all times.
-Things like: baby wipes, napkins, Kleenex, hand sanitizer, a well-stocked first aid kit, pain relievers, a multi-tool, and a roadside emergency kit.
+Things like: Wet Ones, Kleenex, a well-stocked first aid kit, pain relievers, a multi-tool, and a roadside emergency kit.

 What are your must-have items (convenience or essential) for road trips?